Rdaopi/Minus_Trash_Project/Server/README.md

 5. set rewrite role
    Source= /.*    Destination=  /index.html  Action=Rewrite    or
    Source= /*    Destination=  /index.html  Action=Rewrite
-## Troubleshooting OAuth Problems
-- If Google login works locally but not in production, check the environment variables
-- If you get a 404 error after login, check the SPA routing configuration
-- If you get a "redirect_uri_mismatch" error, verify the redirect URI in Google Cloud Console
-- If you get "Token not received from the server", check the backend response format
-- Use browser developer tools to inspect the network requests and identify the exact issue

 # Static Site Routing with Render
  - Root Directory=FrontEnd